Dzhonson64/FrameworkOfNeuralNetwok/README.md

 # FrameworkOfNeuralNetwok
 The framework have been developing for other models neural Netwok.
+This project created ONLY for training.